-1. Some business courses are open to students in select programs only.
-Please refer to the current BUSI Course Priority List found at: sprott.carleton.ca/registration

-- 2. B.Com. and B.I.B. students should use Business (BUSI) prefix for registering in courses that are cross-listed. - 3.
-Not all courses listed are offered in a given year, consult the class schedule at central.carleton.ca for a list of current course offerings.
+- 1. Some Business courses are open to students in select programs only.
+Please refer to the current BUSI Course Priority List found at: sprott.carleton.ca/registration - 2.
+B.Com. and B.I.B. students should use Business (BUSI) prefix for registering in courses that are cross-listed. - 3.
+Not all courses listed are offered in a given year; consult the class schedule at central.carleton.ca for a list of current course offerings.

-BUSI 1001 [0.5 credit] Principles of Financial Accounting
+Principles of Financial Accounting